Yogi Ramsuratkumar

 all."

-thirteen years.
-No one knew him except for just the few village
+for about thirteen years.
+No one knew him except for just the

-people who understood who he was.
+few village people who understood who he was.
 He avoided people.
-He walked

-for miles on the highways in a state of trance.
-He would sit in
+He walked for miles on the highways in a state of trance.
+He

-graveyards for days and days and not eat, just to avoid people
+would sit in graveyards for days and days and not eat, just to

 At this time I was eager to do some meditation in India to really